- Mental Health

 The second book, "Get Me out of Here," is written by a recovering borderline.
 The author shares her steps to recovery and gives the reader a peek into what is going on inside the head of one afflicted with borderline personality.

 Do not try to handle this yourself.
 There are many resources available.
-Support groups for mental illnesses will help you understand that you are not alone.
+Support groups for mental illnesses help you understand that you are not alone.
 There is hope - look for solutions, do your research and be please take your life back by being proactive.

 Not All Help is what its Seems to Be